 Learn even more from the Q&As presented during the webinar.

-Attendees submitted questions to our distinguished Senior Advisors and their answers provide additional insights and a variety of useable and practical tips to help you provide greater value to your board members.
+Attendees submitted questions to our distinguished Strategic Advisors and Coaches and their answers provide additional insights and a variety of useable and practical tips to help you provide greater value to your board members.

 1. How can members of the board ensure that the board’s approach to diversity applies inclusion and equity prongs as well, in light of some companies that have one or two very strong directors (inside or independent) who control the board’s agenda and operations?